And you said a country can't have one city...

 - Similarly, Hong Kong and Macau are not exactly states, but they're self-governed enough to be considered as such.

 - In spite of their name, Ancient Greek city-states incorporated numerous surrounding settlements and townships.
-They were only city-states to the extent that power was concentrated in the hands of the eponymous cities, such as Florence and Venice.
+They were only city-states to the extent that power was concentrated in the hands of the eponymous cities, such as would also be the case with medieval and renaissance Italian city-states like Florence and Venice.

 - Also many of the smaller states that made up the Holy Roman Empire.
 Fully 51 were officially deemed Freie und Reichsstädte (Free and Imperial Cities) as of 1792; while a number of the monarchies, prince-bishoprics, and abbeys sharing representation in the Imperial Diet were often even smaller than most of said cities.
 There were even five Reichsdörfer directly under the emperor's authoritynote on record as of 1803.

-- The Italian city-states mentioned above were also part of these, as the vast majority of them lied into Imperial territory (the Holy Roman Empire technically controlled the northern part of the Italian peninsula ending at the borders of the Papal States and the Byzantine Empire), the only exceptions being Venice (nominally Byzantine territory) and those south or into the Papal States.
+- The Italian city-states mentioned above were also part of these, as the vast majority of them lay in what was officially Imperial territory (the Holy Roman Empire technically controlled the northern part of the Italian peninsula ending at the borders of the Papal States and the Byzantine Empire), the only exceptions being Venice (nominally Byzantine territory) and those south or inside the Papal States.

 - There are numerous first order administrative divisions worldwide (States, to use a US-specific example) that are made up of a single city.
 They all qualify for this trope to whatever extent the central government permits them to handle their own affairs.